Irish Car Bomb

 If you want the drinker to suffer, mention nothing!
 But if you’d prefer to be nice, instruct the drinker to skull it fast as they can before the reaction has too long to take its place.

-It’s also worth noting that the Irish car bomb has some controversy attached to it.
+It’s also worth noting that the Irish car bomb drink has some controversy attached to it.
 In fact, when thinking about the Irish car bomb history, the term ‘car bomb’ references both the style of shooter as well as the car bombings that took place during Northern Ireland’s troubles.

 For that reason, some people find its name offensive and some bartenders have refused to serve it.
-Diageo Spirits company (they own both Bailey’s and Guinsess) have publicly stated they don’t wish to associate themselves with Irish Car Bombs to avoid bad press.
+Diageo Spirits company (they own both Bailey’s and Guinness) have publicly stated they don’t wish to associate themselves with Irish Car Bombs to avoid bad press.

 It’s sometimes called an ‘Irish Slammer’, ‘Irish Bomb Shot’ or simply ‘Irish Bomb’ to avoid any controversy with the name of the Irish car bomb drink.

 For the adventurous (and perhaps, the alcoholics), shoot an extra shot of Irish Whiskey before you drop the Irish Cream into the stout.
 Stick to the core Irish car bomb ingredients for the most authentic version of this popular shot.